KonnexionsGmbH/db_seeder/README.md

 Prerequisite is a connection to a suitable Database, e.g. via a Docker container.
 The following script parameter is required:

-- DB_SEEDER_DBMS_DEFAULT: the ticker symbol of the desired database management system
+- `DB_SEEDER_DBMS_DEFAULT`: the ticker symbol of the desired database management system

 #### 4.1.2 Batch Script `run_db_seeder_setup_dbms`